SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-define-layout.md

 });
 ```
 > [!TIP]
-> To maintain a clean URL, we recommend navigating the parts and views to empty path routes and using a navigation hint for differentiation.
+> To maintain a clean URL, navigate parts and views in the layout to empty-path routes and use a navigation hint for differentiation.
-> - Use the `canMatchWorkbenchPart` guard to match a route for a part navigated with a particular hint.
+> - Use the `canMatchWorkbenchPart` guard to match a route only for parts navigated with a particular hint.
-> - Use the `canMatchWorkbenchView` guard to match a route for a view navigated with a particular hint.
+> - Use the `canMatchWorkbenchView` guard to match a route only for views navigated with a particular hint.

 **Relative Part Alignment**